Properly certified eclipse glasses are one of the best value, easiest ways to safely observe a solar eclipse.

 Make sure your eclipse glasses are safe

-Before putting your eclipse glasses to use, however, you must always ensure that there are no pinprick holes in the lenses.
+Before putting your eclipse glasses to use, you must ensure there are no pinprick holes in the lenses.

 This is as true for eclipse glasses that have been stored away since the last solar eclipse, as it is for brand new ones: make no assumptions!